khulnasoft/integrations-core/confluent_platform/README.md

 ### Installation

-The Confluent Platform check is included in the [Datadog Agent][1] package.
+The Confluent Platform check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed on your Confluent Platform component server.

 **Note**: This check collects metrics with JMX.
 A JVM is required on each node so the Agent can run [jmxfetch][2].
 It is recommended to use an Oracle-provided JVM.